evgenevolkov/arbitrage-detection/README.md

 # Assets market simulation with real-time arbitrage detection

-Creates an endpoit with dynamically updated prices of assets on different markets and a service, that queries current prices and searches for arbitrage possibilities: a buying price of an asset on one market is lower than the selling price for the same asset on another market.
+Simulation of assets markets and service to detect arbitrage possibilities between markets.

-Consists of two services: prices generator and prices analyzer
+## Consists of two services: prices generator and prices analyzer

-1. Prices generator.
+__1. Prices generator.__

+Constantly updates prices for each asset on each market.

+Provides read access to the current price of an asset on a specific market via API.

-Having a list of assets (e.g. Copper, Oil, Corn) and markets (e.g. US, Asia, etc.) randomly generates initial prices for each provided asset on each market, so that the inital price for the same asses is just slightly different on each market.
+_In details:_ Having a list of assets (e.g. Copper, Oil, Corn) and markets (e.g. US, Asia, etc.) provided, randomly generates initial prices for each asset on each market, so that the inital price for the same asset is just slightly different across each market.
-Then an infinite loop for each asset and market is started, so that on each iteration a price is changed and a pause is set.
-Each runs independently in own loop.
+Then an infinite price update loop for each asset and market is started.
+On each iteration price is changed by a value, randomly generated within predefined range.
+Each loop runs independently.

-Besides that an API is exposed, allowing to get current price for a specified asset on specified market.

-2. Prices analyzer.
+__2. Prices analyzer.__

-Provided an endpoint URL, a list of assets and a list of markets, infinetely querries for current price for each asset on each market.
-If possibility for arbitrage is detected  a message is outputed.
+Infinitely queries for a current price for each asset on each market.
+If possibility for arbitrage is detected a message is output.

+Accepts API endpoint URL, a list of assets and a list of markets as parameters.

 # Stack:

-Python

-FastAPI

-Asyncio

-Threading

-Pydantic
+Business logic: __Python__

+API interface: __FastAPI__

+Concurrency: __Asyncio, multithreading__

+Data typing: __Pydantic__

 # To install:

 1. clone repo:

+`git clone git@github.com:evgenevolkov/arbitrage-detection.git`

+2. If you are on MacOS or Linux: execute:

+`make install`

-2. If you are on MacOS or Linux: execute 'make install'.
-Otherwise, create virtual environment and install dependencies from `requirements.txt`
+Otherwise, manually create a virtual environment and install dependencies from `requirements.txt`

-3. execute `make menu` and select `start generator`.
+3. execute `make` and select `start generator`.
 You should be able to see uvicorn app starting logs and then logs of assets prices updates.

-4. open another one terminal instance and execute `make menu` and select `start analyzer`.
+4. open another one terminal instance and execute `make` and select `start analyzer`.
 You should see logs of retrieved assets prices and updates.
-Once there is an oportunity of arbitrage, a dedicate message would be displayed.
+Once there is an opportunity of arbitrage, a dedicated message would be displayed.